wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/implement-captions-transcripts-meetings-calls.md

 > [!NOTE]
 >
-> Data handling adheres to the terms of your master service agreement with Microsoft.
+> As previously stated, data handling adheres to the terms of your master service agreement with Microsoft.
 If you have a question about privacy, please contact us by using our web form linked in the learn more section.

 ## View transcripts through recorded meetings